Hero image of Teen Chef showing mobile screen mock-ups.

 Information Architecture

-With a long list of possible features, a sitemap will lay the foundation and give an overview of where how the site will be structured.
 The sitemap shows the broad scope of the product to give the viewer an idea of its possibility.

-• Style Guide
+• UI Branding & Style Guide

-• Mid Fidelity Wireframes
+• UI BrMid-fidelity Wireframes

-• High Fidelity Wireframes
+• High-fidelity Wireframes

 UI Branding & Style Guide

+Getting the branding right was a challenge.
 The initial primary color palette was a subdued orange contrasted by an aqua blue.
 The secondary color palette featured hues of red & pink.
 Suffice to say, this color palette did not bode well with 13 year olds.

 Sketches